-Before the sun was up, the milkman made a delivery from the local dairy right to our front door.
-A list with instructions about how many quarts to leave was placed with the well-scrubbed, empty bottles from his last delivery.
+Before the sun was up, the milkman delivered milk from the local dairy right to our front door.
+A list was left for him with instructions about how many quarts to leave.
+It was placed with the well-scrubbed, empty glass bottles from the last delivery.

 People were known to talk to their flowers and my grandmother was not an exception.
 She grew flowers in abundance, was a nationally acredited flower judge and President of the Baton Rouge Garden Club.
 The society section editor of The Morning Advocate phoned one summer day, learned Mamma's two granddaughters from Texas were visiting and sent a photographer to record the occasion.
 Mamma curled my hair using rags.